-Allstate paid $10,000 after a driver ran over a pedestrian’s foot.
+Allstate paid $10,000 to settle the pedestrian’s case.
 He claimed a soft tissue injury to his foot and ankle.

-Will Your Employer’s Uninsured Motorist Insurance Cover You if You’re Standing 10 Feet from the Vehicle, and You’re Hit By an Uninsured Motorist?
+Will Your Employer’s UM Coverage Apply if You’re Standing 10 Feet from the Vehicle, and You’re Hit By an Uninsured Motorist?